amabdulr/CNWG/8-General Writing Guidelines.md

   - Use commas for numbers with five or more digits.
 Avoid commas for numbers users enter.
 **Units of Measure**:
   - Use British units followed by metric units in parentheses.
 Spell out units in text where necessary.
-  - Example: "Width between the two rack-mount posts: 17 in.
+  - Example (Do not analyze.
+For clarification only): "Width between the two rack-mount posts: 17 in.
 (43.18 cm)" **Punctuation and Symbols**:
   - Use serial commas in lists.
   - Avoid ambiguous characters like &, /, and @ unless necessary for technical content.